ask-fm/AFMSlidingCell/README.md

 Most common usage way is creating custom UITableViewCell.
 Simply subclass AFMSlidingCell instead of UITableViewCell and you're ready to go!

-After dequeuing your cell, UIButton can be added to it:
+After dequeuing your cell, you can add UIButton:

 ```objective-c
 AFMSlidingCell *cell = [tableView dequeueReusableCellWithIdentifier:@"AFMSlidingCell" forIndexPath:indexPath];